Tag Archives: deer hunting

 The country was just too beautiful to not have a good time, even though the elk hunting was pretty high pressure and not successful we still came home happy as could be.
 And laden with fish for the smoker, to be canned and put into storage for a rainy day.

 As the deer hunt quickly approached, we prepared our gear and plotted our plans.
-Ridley ended up missing the first weekend of the hunt as he participated in his High School mountain bike team final race, which ended up being ok, as I had my hands full with my other son’s first deer.
+Ridley ended up missing the first weekend of the hunt as he participated in his High School mountain bike team final race.
+Which ended up being ok, as I had my hands full with my other son’s first deer.
 Mid-week Ridley caught back up with us, and he was excited as ever.
 I could see the competitive desire to outdo his friends who might also be deer hunting with their family.

 I have found that consistency is what gets me within striking distance of animals.
 Not necessarily consistently going to the same place or anything, but consistently working hard to be in the best places I can be as often as I can.
 Furiously glassing and peering over every blade of grass to take advantage of every opportunity we might get.